pe8ter/pslint/README.md

 # pslint

-A collection useful TSLint rules.
+A collection of useful TSLint rules.

 ## Rules